Estate Planning

 - Long-term care planning

 3. You have a taxable estate.
-The amount you can inherit free of taxes is currently scheduled to increase gradually.
-In 2018, it is $11,180,000 and $11,400,000 in 2019.
-The top marginal estate tax rate is 40 percent.
+The amount that you can inherit free of taxes is currently scheduled to increase gradually.
+In 2018, it was $11.18 million, and in 2019, it was $11.4 million.
+The top marginal estate tax rate is 40%.

 9. You own joint tenancy property.
-If one joint owner becomes mentally disabled, the property may become frozen.
+If one joint owner becomes mentally disabled, then the property may become frozen.
 Property may also pass to unintended persons at death.
 Any person who ends up with the property after the passing of a joint owner may also find themselves inheriting a huge tax liability.
 You may also be exposing your property interest to unintended creditors.

 10. You have a disabled child or are responsible for a dependent adult.
 Disabled children and dependent adults require special planning to ensure that they are not going to lose any public assistance or benefits that they are currently receiving.